imgag/megSAP/doc/setup_dragen.md

 * `php` - is required to run the mapping script which manages the file transfer to and from the DRAGEN server and starts the mapping.
 Additionally the modules `PDO` and `mysql` are required.

-* `Sun GridEngine` - is required to queue mapping jobs from other servers.
+* `Sun GridEngine` - is required to queue and execute mapping jobs from other servers.
 For that a seperate queue with 1 slot (on each DRAGEN server) has to be configured.
 This prevents the DRAGEN server to run more than one mapping job at a time.

 * `megSAP` - has to be installed to the same path as it is installed on the server which runs the analysis.
 Alternatively megSAP can be installed on a network share which is available DRAGEN and analysis server.